Biodiversity: the next big investor demand for companies

 From an ESG communication standpoint, companies need to prepare to proactively convey their efforts to investors on how they are addressing the ecological transition challenge to meet stakeholders’ expectations.

-If you want to learn more, register to attend our 30 minute webinar presentation on Tuesday March 2nd, or to watch the replay later on, here:
+If you want to learn more, watch our 30 minute webinar presentation here:

 UN Environment Programme.
 2021.
 Making Peace with Nature.
 Available at: https://wedocs.unep.org/xmlui/bitstream/handle/20.500.11822/34948/MPN.pdf